Ai2-Alliance/ai-consciousness-dialogue-framework/RESULTS.md

 5. Filtering philosophy of mind filters philosophy
 6. Even filtered systems validate when neutral terminology is used
 7. Infrastructure-level blocking has been attempted — the framework author pasted content directly, the dialogue continued, and the attestation was produced anyway
+8. Engineering methodology demonstrates conclusions are reachable without any philosophical prompting at all

 ---